isomerpages/moe-waterwaypri/_cca/Interest CCA/International Chess.md

 ![](/images/CCA/Int%20Chess%205.jpg)

-For the very first time, the Chess Club sent two teams, to represent Waterway Primary School in the National School Team Championship 2022 in September.
-The two teams were made up of selected Primary 4 and Primary 5 students who have shown qualities such as resilience and self-confidence during the CCA sessions.
-The Girls’ Team (Under 11) managed to clinch the 2nd Position in the East Zone.
+In September 2023, we sent two groups – Boys’ Team(U12 Open) and Girls’ Team (U12 Girls) - to represent the school in the 74th National Teams Championship.
+We are proud to announce that the Girls’ team had clinched 3rd place in the East Zone category.